scfmod/FS22_PlaceableMaterialSpawner/README.md

 ## How to download and install

-Download the latest ```FS22_1_PlaceableMaterialSpawner.zip``` from [Releases](https://github.com/scfmod/FS22_PlaceableMaterialSpawner/releases/latest) and copy/move it into your FS22 mods folder.
+Download the latest [```FS22_1_PlaceableMaterialSpawner.zip```](https://github.com/scfmod/FS22_PlaceableMaterialSpawner/releases/latest/download/FS22_1_PlaceableMaterialSpawner.zip) and copy/move it into your FS22 mods folder.

 ## Multiplayer

 Multiplayer is fully supported.
-Only admin will be able to access the GUI control panel in-game if support is added in the placeable configuration file.
+Only players with admin permission will be able to access the GUI control panel in-game (if applicable).

 ## Documentation